 Industry 4.0 – Are you Ready?

 Do you love to work with energy and motion to solve complex issues that face our world today?
 Do you enjoy the idea of taking a product from an idea right to the marketplace?
-Then an MS in Mechanical Engineering would be a good fit for you.
-In fact, the work of mechanical engineers affects a wide array of industries that stretch from health care all the way to space exploration.
+Then an MEng in Mechanical Engineering would be a good fit for you.
+Rather than culminate in a research experience and a thesis, the Master of Engineering curriculum provides skills and expertise that enhance the individual’s ability to contribute to the technical workforce and become a leader in the engineering industry at large.

 If possible, students may cut down on their work hours during a clinical portion of a program.